Measuring R\'enyi entropy with an Echo Protocol: Efficient Protocol for Measuring R enyi Entropy

-The use of having kept track of $N_{\rm not}$ will become clear shortly.
+The use of having kept track of $N_{\rm not}$ will become clear when we measure R\'enyi entropy.

-\subsection{Measuring the second R\'enyi entropy}
+\subsection{Measuring the Second R\'enyi Entropy}

-We now discuss how to measure the second R\'enyi entropy, building on the protocol we proposed for measuring the projected LE.
-We first present the general proposal, which can be directly inferred from our discussion of the measurement of the projected LE in the previous section.
+We now discuss how to measure the second R\'enyi entropy, building on the protocol we proposed for measuring the basis-resolved ETP.
+We first present the general proposal, which can be directly inferred from our discussion of the measurement of the basis-resolved ETP in the previous section.
 Subsequently, we generalize our protocol to a special case where the experiment always starts from a fixed state of system B, which may be more practical when the size of subsystem B is very large.